prof-rossetti/gwu-badm-2301-201509/README.md

 ## Schedule

 The class meets on Monday mornings from 11:10am to 1:40pm.
- Class time will include two sessions or roughly equal length (70 minutes) separated by a short (10 minute) break.
+ Class time will include two sessions of roughly equal length (70 minutes) separated by a short (10 minute) break.

 time range | usage